6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 Psalm 107:40 "[The Lord] pours out contempt on the nobles and makes them wander in pathless wastelands".

-- And then there is the contempt that seems to be just mocking, being mocked by others.
+• And then there is the contempt that seems to be just that shaming or mocking from others, being shamed or mocked with words and actions.

 Psalm 31:17 Oh Lord, let me not be put to shame, for I have called on You.
 Let the wicked be put to shame; let them lie silent in Sheol.
 May lying lips be silenced- lips that speak with arrogance against the righteous, full of pride and contempt.